-What is CompactFlash?
+What Is CompactFlash?

 CompactFlash (aka CF) memory is a type of non-volatile, solid-state memory used by many portable devices (such as cameras and camcorders).
 This type of memory has been around since 1994 (originally created by SanDisk) and has become so widespread that its usage has surpassed traditional storage devices (such as hard drives).
+Major manufacturers include SanDisk, Transcend, and Lexar, who are known for their professional-grade CF cards.

 CompactFlash cards are larger than SD and microSD cards.
-A typical CF card measures 42.8 mm by 36.4 mm and can range from 512MB to 128GB of storage.
+A typical CF card measures 42.8 mm by 36.4 mm and can range from 512 MB to 128 GB of storage.
 Other than size, the biggest difference between CF and SD cards is speed and cost.
 CF cards are more expensive than SD cards, but are also considerably faster and more durable.
-Most compact flash cards display the minimum write speed directly on the front in the form of X MB/s (Where X is a number to indicate the write speed in MB per second a card can handle).

 Although most devices have migrated to SD and microSD cards, there is still plenty of technology out there that requires CF cards.
 You’ll find these cards in commercial-grade video cameras, where write speeds that are faster than typical SD cards can handle.